Celebrating its centennial in 2018, Westinghouse Park is a 10.2 acre city park situated in Pittsburgh’s East End neighborhood of Point Breeze North.

 From 1871 to 1918, the site was “Solitude,” the estate of George Westinghouse Jr. and his wife Marguerite.

-Over the next decade, he and Marguerite enlarged the house, and when he acquired the adjacent 5-acre parcel, Westinghouse expanded his estate up to Thomas Boulevard.
-He also acquired a private railroad siding at the Homewood Station immediately across Lang Avenue.
+Over the next decade, he and Marguerite enlarged their house, and when they acquired the adjacent 5-acre parcel, Westinghouse expanded his estate up to Thomas Boulevard.
+He also had a private railroad siding at the Homewood Station immediately across Lang Avenue.

 Here’s how the property looked in 1890.

-Westinghouse also had a new stable building erected, with a power generator and a private laboratory in its basement.
+Westinghouse also had a new stable building erected, with a power generator and his private laboratory in its basement.

-And to get from his house to his ‘inner sanctum,” Westinghouse had a 220-foot tunnel dug between the two.
-Eight feet from floor to ceiling, the brick lined tunnel is entirely intact.
+And to get between his house and his ‘inner sanctum,” Westinghouse had a 220-foot tunnel dug between the two.
+Eight feet high from floor to ceiling, the brick-lined tunnel remains entirely intact for its entire length.
+The image below shows the north end of the tunnel, where it entered the house, blocked by the rubble created when Solitude was razed in 1919.

 After both George and Marguerite died in 1914, Solitude was bequeathed to their only child, George III, who in turn sold the property to the Engineers’ Society of Western Pennsylvania in 1918.
-The society deeded the estate to the city as a public park and memorial to Westinghouse.
+The society deeded the estate to the city for a dollar to be used as a public park and memorial to Westinghouse.
+The next summer, the Solitude mansion was razed, and the park was developed.
+This deconstruction ad provides a glimpse of Solitude’s grandeur.

 Below ground is another matter.

-Please continue scrolling down this long page for much more information about Westinghouse Park and George Westinghouse.
+Please scroll through previous posts below for continuing information about Westinghouse Park and George Westinghouse.